azdavis/millet/docs/manual.md

 #### Configuration

-There are no options to configure the formatter (other than to enable it or not).
+There are no options to configure the naive formatter (other than to enable it or not).

 This is by design.
 More options means more ability to have different formatting styles.